Retire in Asia with Income

 Stock, futures, options and 'swing' trading are also popular, and many of the principles and strategies are similar to forex trading, but the approach is somewhat different.
 Some people may be better suited to stock and futures trading than forex.

-Here's a training course integrated with a universal market trading system that is shortly to be released enabling traders to successfully trade in the forex, stocks and futures markets simultaneously.
-It's called the NetPicks Universal Market Trader and you can get more information on our page here.
+Here's a training course integrated with a universal market trading system that was released recently, enabling traders to successfully trade in the forex, stocks and futures markets simultaneously.
+It's called the NetPicks Universal Market Trader.

 Trading the Futures Market